oVirt/ovirt-site/source/release/4.3.9/index.md

 # oVirt 4.3.9 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.3.9 Second Release Candidate as of February 20, 2020.
+The oVirt Project is pleased to announce the availability of the 4.3.9 Third Release Candidate as of March 05, 2020.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.